michaelparenteau/nvim/README.md

 <img width="1355" alt="image" src="https://github.com/michaelparenteau/nvim/assets/146460/b77299ad-2fb7-4514-bbaa-80e36e02ce56">

+> The bus came by and I got on.
+That's when it all began. - [⚡️💀🌹](https://www.youtube.com/watch?v=ALNh0Hk09l4)

 I have `m` aliased in my `.zshrc` to `alias m="nvim -c ':Telescope find_files'"` -- so when I open a directory from your shell via `m .`, it launches Neovim with [Telescope](https://github.com/folke/telescope.nvim) in focus, ready to